-At the October 2016 meeting, the Section proposed management alternatives for further consideration by the Atlantic Herring Plan Development Team (PDT).
-The PDT developed options for six management alternatives (Table 12) that could improve the stability of the fishery and stabilize the rate of harvest during the fishing season.
-The adoption of all six may not be necessary.
+At the October 2016 meeting, the Section proposed nine management alternatives for further consideration by the Atlantic Herring Plan Development Team (PDT) (Table 12).
+The PDT reviewed all management alternatives and developed options for six of them.
+To improve the stability of the fishery and stabilize the rate of harvest during the fishing season the adoption of all six may not be necessary.